MicrosoftDocs/winui-api/microsoft.ui.xaml.controls/tabview_tabdragcompleted.md

 ## -description

-Raised when the user completes the drag action.
+Occurs when the user completes the drag action.

 **This documentation applies to WinUI 2 for UWP** (for [WinUI](/windows/apps/winui/winui3/) in the [Windows App SDK](/windows/apps/windows-app-sdk/), see the **[Windows App SDK namespaces](/windows/windows-app-sdk/api/winrt/)**).